Bicycle theft in Germany

 The fact that prices for bicycles are rising continuously has primarily to do with the unbroken trend toward e-bikes.
 In 2019, 1.36 million electric bicycles were sold, according to data from the German Two-Wheeler Industry Association.
 Compared to 2018, this represented an increase of almost 40 percent.
 This means that almost every third bicycle sold in 2019 was an e-bike.

 Bicycles in which the rider’s propulsive power is assisted by an electric motor usually cost over 1,000 euros.
-For higher-end models, the price can also amount to a higher four-digit euro amount.
+For higher-quality models, the price can also amount to a higher four-digit euro amount.
 Freight bicycles also contributed to the general increase in sales prices of bicycles.
 The bicycles with large transport boxes are becoming increasingly popular among families and businesses.
 They are an extremely practical substitute for the car, especially in urban areas.
 Even cargo bikes usually cost 1,000 euros and more.
 For model with e-motor support, the prices are usually over 3,000 euros.

 Bicycle thefts by federal state